‘Mawwiage. Mawwiage is wat bwings us togever today. Mawwiage, that bwessed awwangement, that dweam wifin a dream…’

 But there is one word in particular that we have used today that best encapsulates what Jaimes and Brandon are to one another.
 Companion.
 The word derives from Proto Indo European compound words, “the one you share bread with”.
 How beautiful is that word, that idea.
-That your companion, the one you choose to spend your life with, is the one with whom you choose to share that which gives you life; your bread.
+That your companion, the one with whom you choose to spend your life is the one with whom you choose to share that which gives you life; your bread.

 So, Jaimes and Brandon, as you break this loaf of bread, you are promising to sustain one another’s heart, as this bread sustains your life.

 You, Jaimes and Brandon, are not only promising to sustain each other.
 You are also promising to add richness and flavor to your lives together, as we add richness and flavor to your bread.